ashneetrathore/SpotifyBrowser/README.md

 ## :open_file_folder: PROJECT FILE STRUCTURE
 > [!NOTE]
-> The file structure overview is intentionally kept minimal.
+> The overview of the file structure is intentionally kept minimal.
 Additional directories/files exist in the project.
 ```bash
 SpotifyBrowser/
 │── client/         # Contains Angular frontend for browsing music